New Behind-the-Scenes Story by FOX-5 NY Sheds Light on the Meticulous Process

 As a book publicist, I talk to authors and clients on a daily basis.
 Many have one goal in common: To become a New York Times bestselling author.
 One way to do it is to get reviewed by the New York Times Book Review.
 This is no surprise as the New York Times Book Review is one of the most prominent book review publications out there.
 It’s a weekly paper magazine that comes with the Sunday New York Times, which has a circulation of 1.5 million.
 A one-fifth page ad in the Book Review will cost a whopping $8,830 for small presses.
 You can expect to dish out even more if you’re a major publisher.
 Check out the 2020 rate sheet here.

-If your book gets on the New York Times Book Review, you’re almost guaranteed an increase in sales and publicity.
+If your book gets reviewed by the New York Times Book Review, you’re almost guaranteed an increase in sales and publicity.
 So, how does the New York Times Book Review select books to review?
 Good question!
-Pamela Paul, who’s been the New York Times Book Review editor since 2013 sat down with FOX 5 NY to shed some light onto this very common question.
+Pamela Paul, who’s been the New York Times Book Review editor since 2013 sat down with FOX 5 NY to shed some light on this very common question.
 Check out the terrific story here.

 “We love the publishing industry and we support what they do, but really we are here for readers.”
 Pamela Paul, Editor, NY Times Book Review